-- Targeted Science Communication
+- Prime Minister's Prizes for Science

 - National Science Week

-- Prime Minister's Prizes for Science
+- Targeted Science Communication

 - Citizen Science Grants

 - Maker Projects Grants

 - Sponsorship Grants for Student Science Engagement and International Competitions.

-There will be other grant opportunities, provided through both open and closed application processes, as part of this program, under the Inspiring Australia banner.
+There will be other grant opportunities as part of this program.
 We will publish the opening and closing dates and any other relevant information on business.gov.au and GrantConnect.